fboussemart/password/README.md

 # Adapting your own server
 If you want to adapt your own App in order to deal with user accounts, you have to adapt your server as follows:
 1. Verify that your *SQLite* database contains a *user* table with a column *username* and a column *password*.
 If not, adapt your database, or modify the queries in the file *connectionRouter.js*.
-1. Verify your file *package.json* and install the missing packages if necessary.
+2. Verify your file *package.json* and install the missing packages if necessary.
+You need at least the following packages to be installed:
+   - jsonwebtoken
+   - sqlite3
-1. Copy the file *connectionRouter.js* into your own server app.
+3. Copy the file *connectionRouter.js* into your own server app.
-1. In your *server.js* file, add the following lines:
+4. In your *server.js* file, add the following lines:
     ```
     const connectionRouter = require('./connectionRouter').router;
     ...
     app.use(connectionRouter); // before your app.use(router) line
     ```
-1. In your *router.js* file, add the following lines:
+5. In your *router.js* file, add the following lines:
     ```
     const sqlite3 = require('sqlite3').verbose();
     const db = new sqlite3.Database('db/data'); // connection to the SQLite database 'data'
     const verify=require('./connectionRouter').verify; // middleware function to protect routes
     ```
-1. Whenever you want to protect an endpoint, use the function *verify* as follows in your *router.js* file:
+6. Whenever you want to protect an endpoint, use the function *verify* as follows in your *router.js* file:
     ```
     const verify=require('./connectionRouter').verify;
     ...